Weighted Blankets: Do They Work, and Who Could Benefit From Using One?

 As a general guideline, choose a product that's about 10% to 15% of your body weight.
 (If you weigh 170 pounds, for example, you'd look for a 20-pound weighted blanket or something close.)

 Is it safe for children to use weighted blankets?

 It’s safe for most children over 2 years old to use a weighted blanket over a regular blanket.
 However, keep in mind weighted blankets can be dangerous for toddlers under the age of 2 due to the risk of suffocation.
 Weighted blankets may also be dangerous for older children with developmental disabilities or delays who are at risk of suffocation.

 Can weighted blankets help with Restless Legs Syndrome?

 Restless Legs Syndrome (RLS) is a condition marked by uncomfortable sensations in the legs, typically occurring at night and often resulting in a strong urge to move them.
 Research shows massage and constant pressure on the legs can help improve symptoms of Restless Legs Syndrome, so a weighted blanket may work.

 Weighted blankets do an excellent job of making you feel calm and secure, thanks to the deep pressure they provide.
 The use of weighted blankets can help reduce the symptoms of certain medical conditions, like anxiety and insomnia, resulting in better sleep overall.

 Saatva offers a high-quality weighted blanket for adults.
 It’s available in 12-lb. and 20-lb. models to help you achieve more restful sleep.
-Our luxurious weighted blanket is made from 100% organic cotton velvet for a soft and cozy feel and is filled with all-natural glass beads that provide gentle, even pressure.
+Our luxurious weighted blanket is made from high-quality cotton velvet for a soft and cozy feel and is filled with all-natural glass beads that provide gentle, even pressure.

 We also have a wide selection of high-quality mattresses, bedding, and other bed accessories to choose from for your most comfortable sleep experience yet.